×

 We asked expats in Great Guana Cay what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Great Guana Cay should be aware of several important factors.
 Firstly, the cost of living can be high, especially for imported goods, due to the island's remote location.
 Healthcare facilities are limited on the island, so it's important to have a plan for medical emergencies, which may involve travel to a larger island or back to your home country.
 The official language is English, which can make the transition easier for English-speaking expats.
 The currency used is the Bahamian dollar, which is pegged to the US dollar, and US dollars are widely accepted.
 The climate is tropical marine, which means it's warm year-round, but also subject to hurricanes.
 Expats should be prepared for this and have a plan in place for hurricane season.
 The island is small and remote, which can be a draw for some, but it also means limited amenities and activities.
 It's important to visit first and make sure the lifestyle suits you before making a commitment.
 Real estate can be expensive, and there are restrictions on foreign ownership of property, so it's important to do your research and possibly consult with a local real estate agent.
 Finally, while the Bahamas does not levy a personal income tax, there are other taxes to consider, such as property tax and import duties.
-It's recommended to consult with a financial advisor familiar with Bahamian tax laws," wrote a member in Great Guana Cay.
+It's recommended to consult with a financial advisor familiar with Bahamian tax laws," wrote one member in Great Guana Cay.

 What do expats in Great Guana Cay appreciate most about the local culture?

 "Expats in Great Guana Cay appreciate the laid-back and relaxed lifestyle that is a significant part of the local culture.
 They love the friendly and welcoming nature of the Bahamian people, who are always ready to lend a helping hand or share a smile.
 The vibrant local festivals, particularly the traditional Junkanoo, are a highlight for many, offering a unique insight into the rich cultural heritage of the Bahamas.
 Expats also appreciate the strong sense of community and the close-knit relationships among the locals.
 The island's commitment to preserving its natural beauty and environment is also highly valued.
-Lastly, the local cuisine, especially the fresh seafood, is a favorite among expats," said one expat in Great Guana Cay.
+Lastly, the local cuisine, especially the fresh seafood, is a favorite among expats," explained one expat living in Great Guana Cay, Bahamas.

 What do expats find most challenging?